AlexandreMorinvil/kaggle-titanic/README.md

 ## Solution

-After this first round experimenting in the exploratory draft phase, I started anew, equiped with my newly acquired knowledge from the first attempt and I created another solution, in the "solution" Jupyter Notebook, that was meant to be more comprehensive and go one step further in the optimisation of the predictions.
+After this first round of experimenting in the exploratory draft phase, I started anew, equipped with my newly acquired knowledge from the first attempt and I created another solution, in the "solution" Jupyter Notebook, that was meant to be more comprehensive and go one step further in the optimization of the predictions.

-Along with some of the strategies of the exploratory draft, some of the new stategies used were :
+Along with some of the strategies of the exploratory draft, some of the new strategies used were :

 - Using seaborn to use a more visual approach to data exploration
 - More elaborate solutions for data imputation
-- More selective data engineering (Using less features, but more relevant ones)
+- More selective data engineering (Using fewer features, but more relevant ones)
 - Normalizing the Numerical features
 - Dataset balancing using the SMOTE Oversampling algorithm
-- Using three ensemble classifiers : RandomForest, Adaboost, XGBoost
+- Using three ensemble classifiers: RandomForest, Adaboost, XGBoost
 - Stacking classifier

 Unfortunately, this more complex approach yielded an accuracy of 74%, which is less than the simplistic approach.
 That being said, less tweaking was done on this solution once the final results were obtained.